Former law enforcement trainer sees "unanswered questions" in Alex Pretti's shooting

 "Of all the agencies, the most concerning to me and others has been the border patrol presence.
 You're just trained that it's okay to be so aggressive because you're just operating in a completely different environment," Sandweg said.

-"CBP and ICE personnel are being asked to do a different kind of enforcement mission, which is really large scale sweeps of densely populated civilian areas with less training and perhaps not the right training versus the more targeted set of enforcement actions that they have historically engaged in," CBS News national security contributor Sam Vinograd told CBS News.
+"CBP and ICE personnel are being asked to do a different kind of enforcement mission, which is really large scale sweeps of densely populated civilian areas with less training and perhaps not the right training versus the more targeted set of enforcement actions that they have historically engaged in," said CBS News national security contributor Sam Vinograd.
 "And if they are going to move into these large scale sweeps and at large arrests in civilian areas, they need a different kind of training to minimize risk to the public and minimize risk to themselves."

 According to current and former DHS officials, including Vinograd, operations in Minneapolis also reflect a broader shift in how the federal government is operating during protests, relying on immigration agents and officers to perform widening sweeps in public spaces such as gas stations and restaurants.
 The sweeps, in addition to crowd-management responsibilities, are typically dealt with by local police, who often have more experience and training in de-escalating large demonstrations and tamping down civil unrest.